richardcavell/BASICloader/README.txt

 A number of computer models that are similar to the above machines will be able to run the output as well.

-This BASIC program output by BASICloader incorporates the machine language program as data.
-If run on the target machine, it will poke the machine language program into the correct memory locations, checking that it is doing so correctly, and then it will execute the program.
+The BASIC program that is output by BASICloader incorporates the machine language program as data.
+If run on the target machine, it will poke the machine language program into the correct memory locations, optionally checking that it is doing so correctly, and then (optionally) it will execute the program.

 The output of BASICloader will therefore look like the old "type-in" programs from 1980s computer magazines.